lakrane/mytrezuri/README.md

 # mytrezuri
-Store or share your treasured files, folders, ideas and buy and sell goods and services, make more cash as people join through your link and increase your wealth and peace of mind.
+MYTREZURI is your personal digital vault for securely storing ideas, projects, and digital assets.
+Collaborate, earn referral rewards, and grow your wealth in a futuristic ecosystem.